JhonGonzalezR/JhonGonzalezR/README.md

-Mechatronics Engineering college student who has advanced knowledge in programming (Python, Matlab, ROS2), AI using ML and Neural Networks (TensorFlow) 🧑🏽‍💻, embbeded systems⚡, instrumentation, good at using SolidWorks, interested in the development of mobile and manipulators robots.
+Mechatronics Engineer who has advanced knowledge in programming (Python, Matlab, ROS2), AI using ML and Neural Networks (TensorFlow) 🧑🏽‍💻, embbeded systems⚡, instrumentation, good at using SolidWorks, interested in the development of mobile and manipulators robots.
 Skills creative problem solution based on the costumer/User analysis (Conceptual Desing, Lean Startup) 🦾🧑🏽‍🔧.
 Leadership skills 🙋🏽‍♂️, asertive communication 🗣, well work among groups and a good creativity sense 🤸🏽‍♂️.

 English level: Advanced (B2 - C1).